-Inland Fisheries Ireland is has recently launched a new project called AMBER.
+Inland Fisheries Ireland has recently launched the AMBER project.
 The project, which stands for Adaptive Management of Barriers in European Rivers, seeks to raise awareness of the problems posed by stream fragmentation, the pressures on freshwater ecosystems and the need for innovative solutions to restore river connectivity.
 All major rivers across Europe are disconnected from the sea to varying degrees as a result of barriers, with disastrous impact on many fish species.